Hi! I’m MAtt

 While I was disappointed, a new chapter of my life began.
-My passion was quickly funneled to ice and roller hockey.
-This marked the first time that I started to travel to pursue the burning desire in my heart.
+My passion was quickly funneled to ice hockey and roller hockey.
+This marked the first time I traveled to pursue the burning desire in my heart.
 I traveled around New York and the surrounding states to compete.
 In between tournaments I was playing street hockey with friends, running track, spinning, or swimming to stay in tip-top shape.
 Truth is I always hated exercising, but in order to play my best, I had to do it.

-Hockey continued through high school, but let’s skip over to what else was going on during my teenage years.
-Growing up, I couldn’t read very well and as a result, I was placed in a program called Resource Room – a class to support those with learning disabilities.
+Hockey continued through high school, but let’s skip to what else was going on during my teenage years.
+Growing up, I couldn’t read very well.
+As a result, I was placed in a program called Resource Room – a class to support those with learning disabilities.
 During the second half of 9th grade, I went through rigorous testing and interviews to get out of it.
 They decided to give me a chance, but I needed to choose a class in its place.
-I chose art class based entirely on the fact that I liked the teacher.
+Based entirely on the fact that I liked the teacher, I chose art class.
 Little did I know that “Mrs. Walk” would change my life.
 For the remainder of high school, I studied with Mrs. Walk and fell in love with art, especially charcoal sketching.
-My passion and creativity thrived and I felt more alive than ever.
+My passion and creativity thrived, and I felt more alive than ever.
 I felt like I had finally “found myself.”
 The most profound life lesson came from Mrs. Walk.
-She had one rule in class: never say “I can’t”, instead rephrase and ask “How?”
-As a yoga teacher today, I have developed my style entirely on this subtle shift in mindset.
+She had one rule in class: Never say “I can’t.”
+Instead, rephrase and ask “How?”
+As a yoga teacher today, I have developed my style based entirely on this subtle shift in mindset.

 The Meditation of Music

 My first taste of meditation happened while practicing guitar.
-I thought I had fallen asleep while practicing when I suddenly “woke up” to realize that my fingers were still moving on the beat of the metronome and two hours had passed.
-This experience – and the taste of pure peace of mind – drove me to self-inquiry and digging for answers about life.
+I thought I had fallen asleep while practicing when I suddenly “woke up” to realize that my fingers were still moving on the beat of the metronome and 2 hours had passed.
+This experience – and the taste of pure peace of mind – drove me to self-inquiry and to dig for answers about life.

-The next day I tried my first yoga class with my first teacher, my stepmother Patti.
-A few months later I was teaching 5 classes a week and so immersed in yoga.
+The next day, I tried my first yoga class with my first teacher, my stepmother Patti.
+A few months later, I was teaching 5 classes a week and immersed in yoga.
 I eventually left music to pursue my current path.

 The Meditation of Music